nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### View Delivery feature
 #### Implementation Details
-The feature is implemented by making use of the `Index` class to select a recipient of choice from the list of person that is part of the `Model` component
+The feature is implemented by making use of the `Index` class to select a recipient of choice from the list of person that is part of the `Model` component.

 The `ViewCommand` will display all the delivery details (i.e. parcels, address, contact information, etc.) of the selected recipient under the `CommandResult` class.